euc-dev/euc-samples/UEM-Samples/Sensors/README.md

    VMWARE,INC. BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Purpose
-These Workspace ONE Sensor samples contain PowerShell, BASH and Shell scripts that can be used in a **Resources > Sensors** payload to report back information about the Windows, macOS or Linux device back to Workspace ONE.

 ## Description
 There are Sensor samples, templates, and a script `import_sensor_samples.ps1` to populate your environment with all of the samples.